jonathanyangg/matching/README.md

 Get Tailored Matches: Receive optimized pairings that enhance the campus tour experience for everyone.
 With this tool, you can focus on creating memorable visits while the system handles the complexity of matching!

+**How To Use It**

+Our tour guide matching tool is currently deployed at https://matching-ndwd.onrender.com/

+Ensure that the files you upload are .csv files.
+Also ensure that they have the following columns:

+- Slate ID
+- YOG
+- App Grade
+- Res Status
+- Person Sex
+- Person Academic Interests
+- Person Extra-Curricular Interest
+- Sport1
+- Sport2
+- Sport3
+- City
+- State/Region
+- Country
+- School
+- Person Race
+- Person Hispanic